Robin Engel

 Robin Shepard Engel is an American criminologist.
 She currently serves as a Senior Research Scientist in the John Glenn College of Public Affairs at The Ohio State University.
 She was formerly a tenured professor in the College of Education Criminal Justice and Human Services at the University of Cincinnati (UC), where she remains an adjunct professor.

 She also previously served as the director of the IACP/UC Center for Police Research and Policy, a collaboration between UC and the International Association of Chiefs of Police (IACP).
 She is also the former director of UC's Institute of Crime Science.
 She became UC's first Vice President for Safety & Reform in 2015, when the university created the position in response to the shooting of Samuel DuBose by a UC police officer.
 Former UC President Santa Ono said that Engel's "hands-on" approach that she has used to research policing, sometimes involving walking with police officers on their beats, would help her improve the campus's police department.
+She later went on to further research de-escalation tactics, notably the Integrating Communications, Assessment, and Tactics (ICAT) developed by the Police Executive Research Forum (PERF), in a research study involving the Louisville, Kentucky Metro Police Department.

+Early life and education

+Childhood

+Engel grew up in a turbulent household, witnessing domestic violence at a young age.
+Early in her life, she experienced a positive encounter with a police officer that changed her life for the better.
+The officer's intervention inspires her advocacy for the importance of law-enforcement decision-making.

+Education

+In 1992, Engel graduated magna cum laude from the University at Albany with her Bachelors of Arts in criminal justice and psychology with a focus on Political Science and American Government.
+She went on to further her education at this university, earning a Masters of Philosophy in criminal justice in 1994.
+5 years later, Engel graduated from the School of Criminal Justice, Rockefeller College of Public Affairs & Policy at the University of Albany with her Ph.D. in criminology.
+She wrote her dissertation on how the behavior of patrol supervisors influence how subordinate officers behave.